Since March 2020 the world has been impacted by a coronavirus pandemic which can lead to infection with COVID-19.

 - Procurement Policy – this sets out the checks required of any potential supplier to help us identify any issues of concern.

 - they don’t use any form of forced, compulsory or slave labour;

-- their employees work voluntarily and are entitled to leave work;
+- their employees work for them of their own free will and are entitled to leave their job at any time;

-Safer London ensures that all of its staff and volunteers are aware of this issue by sharing this Statement with them and publishing it on our external website.
+Safer London ensures that all of its employees and volunteers are aware of this issue by sharing this Statement with them and publishing it on our external website.

 Employees working directly with children and young people are encouraged to look for any signs that they may be the victims of modern slavery – including as part of a County Lines operation – and to take appropriate actions to safeguard any such child or young person.